Suma-Marri/School_District_Analysis/README.md

    <img width="633" alt="image" src="https://user-images.githubusercontent.com/58046234/150070445-7d4c9d65-01cb-4a5d-9b68-5e1683747d21.png">

   - Scores by school size: The medium school size had a very small change (also about 0.1%) between both analysis.
+Nothting to be concerned about by school size.

   *With Thomas High School's 9th Grade:*